 Natural Cleaning On A Budget

-The area you need to clean will be small and so should your materials cupboard.
-Don’t listen to the manufacturers’ marketing hype as you only need a few cleaning products to survive, and none of them are toxic.
+The area you need to clean will be small, and so should your materials cupboard.
+Please don’t listen to the manufacturers’ marketing hype as you only need a few cleaning products to survive, and none of them are toxic.

 The next point is perhaps one of the biggest zero waste tips you will ever be told.

 There are only a few cleaning products you will ever need, and these are:

 - Distilled white vinegar

 With these 4 products, you can clean a whole house.
 However, you can add more natural cleaners if you want to and still stick to zero waste.
 This is because a natural cleaning product will fully decompose and carries no hidden toxic elements.

 For a list of natural cleaning products, recipes, and tools required, please read: 23 Reader suggested natural cleaning recipes that actually work.